Titano: Post-Crisis

-The Post-Crisis version first appeared in the "Tears for Titano" story in Superman (vol. 2) Annual #1.
-Titano was originally a normal baby chimpanzee used in cruel scientific experiments for the US government.
-This lab is headed by Dr. Thomas Moyers, an irresponsible man who caused the creation of Rampage, the super-strong alter-ego of Dr. Kitty Faulkner, also in the employ is Amanda Waller operating under the orders of Sarge Steel.
+The post-Crisis version first appeared in the "Tears for Titano" story in Superman (vol. 2) Annual #1.
+Titano was originally a normal baby chimpanzee used in cruel experiments.
+This lab is headed by Dr. Thomas Moyers and Amanda Waller operating under the orders of Sarge Steel.
 The chimpanzee gains his name from a mean-spirited joke by the other staffers.

-A brief visit by Lois Lane to the government laboratories ended soon after Titano tried to escape his tormentors by leaping into Lane's arms.
-An accident caused the ape to gain super-strength and grow to enormous proportions.
-Attempting to kill Moyers, whom he saw as his tormentor, Titano was stopped by and engaged in a battle with Superman.
+A brief visit by Lois Lane to the government laboratories ends after Titano tries to escape his tormentors by leaping into Lane's arms.
+An accident causes the ape to gain super-strength and grow to enormous proportions.
+Attempting to kill Moyers, whom he sees as his tormentor, Titano is stopped by and engages in a battle with Superman.
 The presence of Lane causes Titano to calm down, as he considered her a friend.
-Moyers used his equipment to reverse the transformation.
-The reversal is too much for the chimpanzee, who dies in Lane's arms.
-She later writes the Daily Planet article "Tears for Titano" in honor of the animal.
+Moyers uses his equipment to reverse the transformation, but the stress of doing so kills Titano, who dies in Lane's arms.
+She later writes the Daily Planet article "Tears for Titano" in honor of him.

-Another version of Titano appeared as the mascot of "Titano's Pizza".
-Television advertisements showed a giant ape in a chef's hat defeating "Turtle Boy", who represented the slower delivery of other pizzerias.
-However, Turtle Boy (played by Jimmy Olsen) proved to be much more popular than Titano, and the commercials were discontinued.

-In Action Comics #854, a monkey experimented upon by the Kryptonite Man was imbued with Kryptonite radiation, gaining the ability to grow in size and fire Kryptonite beams from his eyes, like the Pre-Crisis Titano.
-He was eventually calmed down by "Mr. Action" (Jimmy Olsen) and placed in the care of S.T.A.R.
-Labs.

-Titano's Pre-Crisis version would make a reappearance of sorts in Superman/Batman #28, as a guise for a shape-shifting telepathic alien entity.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Titano was redesigned and given a new origin.
-Titano was now only slightly bigger than a regular gorilla rather than the giant of earlier versions, and was now an albino.
-He also was given a new origin in which he was a genetic mutation created by a deranged biophysicist.
-He was later shown on life support in a Metropolis laboratory and is executed by a creature appearing to be Superman.
+In this new timeline, Titano is redesigned and given a new origin as a mutant albino gorilla created by a deranged biophysicist.
+Furthermore, he is only slightly larger than a normal gorilla.
+Titano is later depicted as a cyborg with a glowing inner body.

-Titano was again redesigned by the creative team of Geoff Johns and John Romita Jr. This version was a giant chimpanzee robot with green-glowing inside parts, alluding to a Kryptonite origin.
+In the series Titans, Titano attacks a nuclear power station that is minutes away from meltdown.
+When the Teen Titans arrive, Beast Boy transforms into a Tamaranean creature and battles Titano while the plant is evacuated and Cyborg deals with the nuclear core.
+Starfire and Donna Troy knock out Titano, who is taken away by the military.

+Titano appears in Supergirl (2025), where he is shrunken to the size of a dog, nicknamed "Tinytano", and joins the Super-Pets alongside Krypto and Streaky.